Kymorphia/gidgen/README.md

 ### Binding Scope Commands

 Some commands are used for defining the current scope of other commands.
-These include: `repo`, `namespace`, and `class`.
+These include: `gir`, `namespace`, and `class`.

-The `repo` command is used for processing a GIR XML file to create bindings from.
+The `gir` command is used for processing a GIR XML file to create bindings from.
 It is usually the first command in a library definition file and instructs gidgen to process a GIR file and create bindings for it.
 It takes a single argument which is the GIR filename without the **.gir** extension.
-For example: `//!repo Gtk-4.0`
+For example: `//!gir Gtk-4.0`

-The `namespace` command is used instead of the `repo` command to define a new namespace.
+The `namespace` command is used instead of the `gir` command to define a new namespace.
 This can be used for defining a custom library/namespace which is not represented by a GIR file.
 One example is the Gid namespace which is used for binding support code and is declared like: `//!namespace Gid`.

-The `class` command can be used following either a `repo` or `namespace` command and selects the current class or structure which other commands act upon.
+The `class` command can be used following either a `gir` or `namespace` command and selects the current class or structure which other commands act upon.

 ### Binding Behavior Commands